greenbone/gvmd/report_formats/readme.txt

 . create_report_import

 in a subdirectory will create a .xml import file for uploading it into OpenVAS Manager as a personal report format.

 The script tries to create a signature for the report with your default GnuPG signature key.
 You can ignore this if you don't have one or don't want this to be done.

-This processing is implemented quite coarse at the moment.
+This processing is implemented quite coarsely at the moment.
 Eventually it should be driven by a CMakeLists.txt